Weak parabolic Harnack inequality and H\"older regularity for non-local Dirichlet forms: Continuity of caloric functions with a weaker tail condition

 Thus from (\ref{Is}) we obtain

 which completes the proof. \end{proof}

-This proposition shows that a function $u$, which is bounded caloric on $Q_0$ with a finite integrated tail of $|u|$, is uniformly continuous on any strict subcylinder of $Q_0$.
+This proposition shows that a function $u$, which is bounded and caloric on $Q$ with a finite $L^1$-tail, is uniformly continuous on any strict subcylinder of $Q$.
 Be careful that the uniformity depends irregularly on $B$ and $u$.
-Meanwhile, if $T_{Q_0}^{(2/3)}(|u|)<\infty$, then the result is greatly improved:
+Now we show the irregularity is essential: